Squamish Lil’wat Cultural Centre

-We all agree, I guess, that travel is an education.
+At the Squamish Lil’wat Cultural Centre and beyond people agree that travel is an education.
 Generally, education is something the individual benefits from.
 In addition to that I believe that travel can be a force for good in the world.

 You’ve seen me write about kindness I experienced in Portugal, and in Canada.
 About how I believe travel contributes to world peace by fostering understanding and respect.
 Today, I want to talk about a very pragmatic way travel has a positive impact.
 Not in terms of mindset, but in terms of measurable outcomes.